zmdesigns/cfu/README.md

 ## Description

-Checks for updates to webpages, sends a telegram message with the url if the website is updated.
+Python script that checks for textual updates to webpages, sends a telegram message with the url if the website is updated.
 Once configured, set it up as a cronjob and get notified whenever a webpage is updated!

 ## Future Updates

 - Add different ways of being updated (Email, logfile).
+- Ability to choose to be updated when script,style or a specific divs are updated
 - Have an option to display what has updated
 - Crawl a website and check for updates accross entire site